 The Procedure for Uncontested Divorce in North Carolina

 Since North Carolina does not require couples seeking a divorce to formally separate, you do not need to file a formal separation with the state.
 You do need to have been living separately with no intent to reconcile for at least one year, however.

-- After 30 days, the couple will have their first hearing during which, if they have agreed to all outstanding issues in their case, they may submit their final documents to the court to be granted divorce as soon as possible.
+- Court Hearing: After 30 days, the couple will have their first hearing during which, if they have agreed to all outstanding issues in their case, they may submit their final documents to the court to be granted divorce as soon as possible.
 The final documents are the judgment for absolute divorce, certificate for absolute divorce, separation agreement & property settlement contract, and a parenting plan (if applicable).